darobin/web-schema/README.md

 A union is defined by providing an array of options for the `type`.
 Each item in that array may be either just the string name of a fundamental type, or a full-fledged type definition.
 If none of the types match, then the validation fails.

+### Datetime Local

+This type describes a date and time without associated time zone information.
+It is captured in JSON as a string that needs to match: YYYY-MM-DDTHH:MM:SS.SSS where the seconds are optional and the second fragments can have between one and three digits.

+Example schema:

+    {
+        "type":         "datetime-local"
+    ,   "description":  "Date"
+    }

+It currently takes no additional constraints, but it likely will in the future.